nitiketkarmore18/ecommerce-sales-performance-analysis-python-excel-powerbi/README.md

 #🧹 Data Cleaning & Preprocessing

-The dataset was cleaned and analyzed using Python in Google Colab.
+-The dataset was cleaned and analyzed using Python in Google Colab.

-Key Preprocessing Steps
+-Key Preprocessing Steps
-Imported dataset using Pandas
+-Imported dataset using Pandas
-Checked data types and column consistency
+-Checked data types and column consistency
-Verified missing values and duplicates
+-Verified missing values and duplicates
-Processed numerical and categorical fields
+-Processed numerical and categorical fields
-Performed exploratory data analysis (EDA)
+-Performed exploratory data analysis (EDA)
-Prepared cleaned dataset for Power BI reporting
+-Prepared cleaned dataset for Power BI reporting

 ---